Westbury, Wiltshire: Media

 Westbury is served by a fortnightly free newspaper, the White Horse News, named after the defining feature on the edge of the town.
 The newspaper is delivered to all homes in the town and the nearby villages of Bratton, Dilton Marsh and Edington, amongst others.
 Westbury is also served by the weekly Warminster Journal and Wiltshire Times.

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Wiltshire, Heart West, Greatest Hits Radio South West (formerly The Breeze) and Warminster Community Radio (WCR), a community based station which broadcast from Warminster.